HomeSite Map

 A great promotional campaign was underway shortly thereafter which, along with the US magazine and television news program exposure they were getting and the hubbub about their upcoming “Ed Sullivan Show” appearances, saturated the media with updates about the arrival of The Beatles.

-As well as rush-releasing “I Want To Hold Your Hand” as the first Capitol single, Capitol was preparing an album to capitalize on the assured success of the single.
+As well as rush-releasing “I Want To Hold Your Hand” as the first Capitol single, the record label was preparing an album to capitalize on the assured success of the single.
 Even though the album's full title was “Meet The Beatles!
 The First Album by England’s Phenomenal Pop Combo,” Vee-Jay Records was actually the first to release a Beatles album in the US.
 In 1963 Vee-Jay had temporarily acquired the rights to release Beatles records in America, which they did with their release of two unsuccessful singles, “Please Please Me” and “From Me To You.”
 They shelved their plans to also release an album they titled “Introducing…The Beatles” because of financial problems.
 But with all the promotion that Capitol gave The Beatles, as well as the magazine and television exposure, Vee-Jay decided to release the album after all, beating Capitol records at their own game by ten days.

 Since the Vee-Jay album was based on the first Beatles album “Please Please Me” and the Capitol album was based mostly on their second and most recent British album “With The Beatles,” the American market was able to contain as well as achieve great success with both albums.
 With the exception of the song “I Saw Her Standing There” which appeared on both albums, “Meet The Beatles!” was an entirely different album.
 Both albums reached an unprecedented platinum status within the teen market with over a million sold.